pqrkchqps/diehard-dot-fund-school/facilitation.md

 # Facilitation in Loomio 🐝

 ## Facilitator's FAQ
+*The FAQ that trip everyone up as soon as they have an active group.*

 * how to get critical mass?
 * how to deal with technophobic people?